stonepros/stone/doc/releases/luminous.rst

   * Directory subtrees can be explicitly pinned to specific MDS daemons in cases where the automatic load balancing is not desired or effective.
-  * Client keys can now be created using the new ``ceph fs authorize`` command to create keys with access to the given CephFS file system and all of its data pools.
+  * Client keys can now be created using the new ``ceph fs authorize`` command to create keys with access to the given StoneFS file system and all of its data pools.
-  * When running 'df' on a CephFS filesystem comprising exactly one data pool, the result now reflects the file storage space used and available in that data pool (fuse client only).
+  * When running 'df' on a StoneFS filesystem comprising exactly one data pool, the result now reflects the file storage space used and available in that data pool (fuse client only).